 Office Hours: Monday-Friday 7:30 a.m. – 2 p.m.
 Instruction; 2 p.m. – 4 p.m.
 Administrative Time

-Kurt, Machinist Instructor, teaches both Machining and Pre-Engineering classes at the OWATC Machine Shop at Ogden High School.
-He has 5 years industry experience and has been an instructor since 2005.
+Kurt has 5 years industry experience and has been an instructor since 2005.
 Kurt has an Associate of Applied Science degree in Machine Tool Technology from Utah Valley University as well as Bachelors of Science in Technology Teacher Education from Brigham Young University.
-He is a Certified Metalcutting (CMP) professional from Kennametal.
+He is a Certified Metal-Cutting (CMP) professional from Kennametal.
 Machining is his career as well as his passion.
 He loves to design and build parts using CAD/CAM software.
-Kurt enjoys working with students to prepare them for a careers in Machining and Engineering.
+Kurt enjoys working with students to prepare them for a career in Machining.

 For apprenticeship information: Trina, apprenticeship coordinator, has over 20 years of experience in education and administration.
 She has an Associate of Science degree from Weber State University.
 Trina also earned certificates from the Ogden-Weber Tech College in instructional development and office administration.
 She is a certified master trainer through the National Center for Construction Education and Research (NCCER).
 In 2005, Trina became responsible for coordinating and managing the apprenticeship programs including electrical, heating-ventilation-air conditioning, heavy equipment operator, plumbing, sheet metal, and sign maker.
 She currently advises student in ways to complete their desired apprenticeships.